 A business loan is money that a company takes from a lender and will have to repay.
 Commercial loans or bank loans are common ways that small businesses get more money to start or grow their businesses.
 A company may consider taking personal loans from individuals, too, especially when a new business is just starting out or if they don’t qualify for more traditional small business loans or other business financing.
 One way to increase your business’s chance of qualifying for traditional loans and other financing is to learn how to establish business credit and improve your credit score over time.

-Are LLC Loans Tax Free?
+Are LLC Loans Tax Deductible?

 How Do LLC Owners Avoid Overpaying in Taxes?